Filaniuk/Movie_Magic/README.md

 - Add your avatar
 - Save movies from the start page to your profile
 - Access saved movies in the future
+- Contact me through the form under 'Contact Us'

-Please note that some of the pages are still in development (About Us, Contact Us).
+Please note that some of the pages are still in development (About Us).
+Database is currently in migration that's why Login/Registration are unavailable at the moment.

 ## Deployed Website